pop up description layer

 160 SOAR

-A/C crashed into USNS Arctic off the coast of Fort Story at approx 2000 hours during a training exercise that involved rappelling down a rope to the ship.
+A/C crashed into USNS Arctic off the coast of Fort Story at approx 2000 hours during a night fast-rope insertion training exercise.
+M/R system struck the ship's exhaust stacks and A/C fell approx 40' on the ship's deck. |

 19 SEP 09